 - Making an order

-- When you place an Order, by completing and returning the Order Form, you are making an offer to buy the Services which you have specified in that Order Form at the price stated for them by us.
+- When you place an Order, by completing and returning the Order Form, ordering online or once you have received verbal or written confirmation you are making an offer to buy the Services which you have specified in that Order Form or method or ordering at the price stated.
 At this stage there is not a binding contract between you and us.

-- When we have received your Order Form, if we accept your Order, we will acknowledge and confirm that by issuing an Order Acceptance which we will send to you by email if you have placed the Order online, or by post if you have sent us an Order via the post.
+- When we have received your Order Form / Order, if we accept your Order, we will acknowledge and confirm that by issuing an Order Acceptance which we will send to you by email if you have placed the Order online, or by post if you have sent us an Order via the post, or confirm verbally if ordered over the phone.
 The Order Acceptance will provide details of what you have ordered, the price that will be charged, as well as other information about the progress of your Order and delivery information.
 At this stage there will then be a binding contract between you and us.

 - Our Order Acceptance will only cover the Services mentioned in it.
 If you wish to add to your Order please contact us again to discuss, any additional Services will only be accepted when we send a further Order Acceptance.

 - Estimate are valid for 28 days.
 Please note that we only provide estimates prior to issuing an Order Acceptance and not quotations or binding indications of how much we will charge.

 - An estimate for the cost of your flowers and any other items will be sent to you after your initial enquiry, this is a guide price as you may make changes closer to the date the flowers or other items are required, in terms of type of arrangement and quantity.
 Please note that we must have at least 28 days notice of any changes.

 - As we provide an estimate we may need to charge you a higher amount than stated in the estimate.
 This can occur for a number of reasons, in particular where:

 - what you require us to do changes, or the amount of work or Services you require us to provide increases or is different to what we and you agreed before we started performing the Services and as stated in the estimate; or